DebasmitaRaha/Music_Player/README.md

-# Spotify_Clone
+# Music_Player
-Welcome to the Spotify Clone website, a vibrant space designed for music enthusiasts.
+Welcome to the Music Player Platform , a vibrant space designed for music enthusiasts.
 This web application replicates the core functionalities of Spotify, allowing users to explore, listen to, and enjoy a wide variety of music.
 With a sleek and responsive design, this project aims to provide an immersive and user-friendly experience for music lovers.

 # Features